Motion-Laws for Segments

 German Technical VDI guidelines 2143 Parts 1 and 2

 The Motion-Laws available in MotionDesigner exceed the German Technical VDI-guidelines 2143 Papers (Part) 1 and 2.
-Also bear in mind, that a motion at a cam-follower or servomotor is usually found by MechDesigner with Inverse-Kinematics.
-When this is the case, the motion at the cam-follower or servomotor is not the same as the motion-design that is given to the tooling, or Motion-Part.
+Also bear in mind, that a motion at the Follower or Servomotor is usually found by MechDesigner with Inverse-Kinematics.
+When this is the case, the motion at the Follower or Servomotor is not the same as that of the motion-design that is given to the tooling, or Tool-Part.